MartinSahlen/bq-utils/README.md

 - It will BLAST (probably) if the provided project is not the one you are currently authenticated against.

 ## Usage

-**NB!** In the examples, I have not included the backticks around bigquery table names because they ruined the markdown formatting.

 #### Exporting a table to CSV
 `bq-utils -p my-project -o file.csv -c -t dataset.table`